sushmitafordata/sushmitafordata/README.md

 - 💼 I’m always up for collaboration that stimulate and engage my expertise paryicularly within the realm of data and world around it.
 - 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/itsme-sushmita-singh/) or at sushmitafordata@gmail.com

-- ⚡ Fun fact: Educator turned Data Analyst !!
+- ⚡ Fun fact: Educator turned Data Analyst :smiley: !!

 ## Skills: